SayaliThorat17/Backup-System-for-Student-Course-Assignments/sayali_thorat_assign_3/README.md

 "I have done this assignment completely on my own.
 I have not copied it, nor have I given my solution to anyone else.
-I understand that if I am involved in plagiarism or cheating I will have to sign an official form that I have cheated and that this form will be stored in my official university record.
-I also understand that I will receive a grade of 0 for the involved assignment for my first offense and that I will receive a grade of F for the course for any additional offense.""
+I understand that if I am involved in plagiarism or cheating an official form will be submitted to the Academic Honesty Committee of the Watson School to determine the action that needs to be taken. "

-Date: --
+Date: -- 07/09/2019